fmorenovr/fmorenovr.github.io/_posts/2017-05-01-Setting-up-a-Beowulf-type-Cluster-in-linux-machines.md

 ## Making secure connections

-For this, we us OpenSSH.
+For this, we use OpenSSH.
 OpenSSh is a free suite of tools that help secure your network connections (similar to the SSH connectivity tools).

     sudo apt-get install openssh-server